 According the guidance document Sanco/221/2000 - rev.10, 25 February 2003 on the assessment of the relevance of metabolites in groundwater of substances regulated under Council Directive 91/414/ECC (currently repealed by Regulation 1107/2009): "For parent active substances classified as category 3 carcinogens (Carc.
 Cat.
 3; R 40), convincing evidence must be provided that the metabolite will not lead to any risk of carcinogenicity.
 This may be done by appropriate carcinogenicity testing, by the provision of mechanistic evidence or by a convincing toxicological assessment taking into consideration all available data".
-An evaluation of the carcinogenic potential of the metabolites exceeding 0.1 μg/L in groundwater is required when the parental active substance is considered carcinogenic and metabolites should be considered relevant unless it is proven that they have no carcinogenic properties.
+An evaluation of the carcinogenic potential of the metabolites exceeding 0.1 μg/L in groundwater is required when the parental active substance is considered carcinogenic properties.